juancarlosjr97/juancarlosjr97/PROJECTS.md

 **Date:** September 2020 - Present
 **Status:** 🟢

-A backend platform for managing reports of racism, using Directus as a Headless CMS with custom extensions built in Vue.js.
+The Monitoring Group uses a private and self-hosted backend platform to manage the reports of racism.
+The application was created using Directus as a Headless CMS with custom extensions written using Vue.js.

 **Technologies:** Directus, Headless CMS, Vue.js, Backend Development